 Toxicity to Cats, Dogs or Pets

-Toxicity information on Aloe Juvenna is hard to find but aloe in general is considered toxic to cats, dogs and pets.
-The toxic substances in aloe are saponins and anthraquinones.
+Toxicity information on Aloe Juvenna is hard to find but Aloes, in general, are considered toxic to cats, dogs and pets.
+The toxic substances in aloes are saponins and anthraquinones.
 I am not certain whether Aloe Juvenna contains these substances.
 If unsure, proceed with caution when introducing this plant to house pets.
 If you suspect poisoning, contact your local veterinarian immediately or the ASPCA Animal Poison Control Center at 888-426-4435.
-Visit ASPCA’s website for more details.

-Please visit my Resource Page for recommendations on where to purchase Aloe Juvenna and other succulents online.
+Need help finding an Aloe Juvenna ‘Tiger Tooth Aloe’ plant?
+Visit my Resource Page for recommendations on where to purchase these and other succulents online.

 Pin this post to save for yourself or share with others!